microsoft/cobalt/docs/MANUAL_TESTING_PLAN.md

 ------

-### Scenario 4 - Setup custom hosted agent pool
+### Scenario 4 - Setup custom hosted agent pool with self-hosted linux agent

 #### Description

-An enterprise will likely want full control of deployment machines and opt to have custom hosted agent pools.
+An enterprise will likely want full control of deployment machines and opt to have self-hosted linux agent.
 Test deployments without reliance on agent pools provided by ADO.

 #### Scenario #4 Test Plan

 1. Create an Ubuntu VM
-1. Install the VSTS agent
+1. Install the self-hosted linux agent
-1. Configure the VSTS agent
+1. Configure the self-hosted linux agent
 1. Create a fork of `microsoft/cobalt` (do not alter the public repo with a branch, etc.)
 1. Create a pipeline to point to the fork
 1. Alter vars to be unique to this project & pipeline